 Beyond Annoyance, Surveillance, and Hype

 Are you skeptical about trends in online and social media marketing?
 Do you feel that the ads targeting you day-in, day-out, are more annoying than persuasive?
-Do the most precisely targeted ads leave you feeling more violated than connected?
+Do the most precisely targeted campaigns leave you feeling more violated than connected?

 You’re not alone, and your suspicions are borne out by a growing body of research.
 Much of the research isn’t even new; it’s just been ignored, or spun into good news by marketers and agency gurus with a business model to preserve.